Include in Daily Diet for Optimal Health

 - Large pot or slow cooker

 - Vegetables or spices (optional)

 1. Choose the type of bones you will be using and place them in a large pot.
-The bone broth can be made from using a large pot and boiling it on the stove or a slow cooker may be used.
+You can use a large pot and boil it on the stove or a slow cooker may be used.
 The bones can be from the meat you have eaten.
 You can store the bones in the refrigerator until ready to make bone broth.
 This will also allow the gelatin to form and increase the amount present in the bone broth.
 If you are using meats, it is preferable to use grass fed.
 You can also combine bones from different types of animals in one bone broth.

 2. Pour water into the large pot with the bones until the bones are fully covered in water.

 3. Add a tablespoon or two of apple cider vinegar or a fresh squeezed lemon